-Many states have passed laws requiring plaintiffs’ lawyers in medical malpractice cases to submit some proof of the defendant's negligence at the beginning of the case before they will be allowed to proceed with the lawsuit.
-This proof is usually in the form of a report containing the opinion of a physician that the defendant was negligent.
-In Arkansas, there is no such requirement.
+Many states have laws on the books requiring plaintiffs in medical malpractice cases to submit some proof of the defendant's malpractice at the beginning of the case.
+This proof is usually in the form of a document (sometimes called an "affidavit of merit") from another health care provider saying that the defendant most likely committed medical negligence.
+Arkansas, though, has no such requirement.

 But Arkansas law does require the plaintiff to present testimony from at least one medical expert to prove the case, unless the alleged negligence lies "within the jury's comprehension as a matter of common knowledge."
 This "common knowledge" exception might apply, for example, to a case in which a surgeon failed to sterilize his surgical instruments or left a sponge in a patient's body during surgery.